NishanthNarayananKP/Coursera_Introduction-to-Embedded-Systems-Software-and-Development-Environments/Course Notes/1- Embedded System Development Components/README.md

 - SW configuration management (SCM) is the process that handles how we configure and go about developing the code for the project.
 - SCM simply describes how the software is developed and organized.
 - This process contains a diverse set of goals and guidelines that dictate the software processes just as:
-  - Version Control
+  - Version Control.
-  - Development Process
+  - Development Process.
-  - Environmental Information
+  - Environmental Information.
-  - Software Build and Release
+  - Software Build and Release.
-  - Software Review
+  - Software Review.
-  - Testing
+  - Testing.
-  - Support
+  - Support.
-  - Defect Tracking
+  - Defect Tracking.
-  - Task Management
+  - Task Management.

 - These guidelines help coordinating the schedule and deliverables of the team.
 - Defining the practices of an SCM is dependent on the company or the team itself, as well as the platform needs. (a team may have some specific testing practices while other team implements all of their code in assembly).